 Yette was fired from Newsweek shortly after the book’s release, an action that resulted in a seven-year wrongful dismissal lawsuit.
 Anticipating the firing, Yette had lined up a teaching job at Howard University’s newly created School of Communications.
 He taught there for 14 years.

 After retiring from Howard, Yette remained active writing columns for the black press and appearing as a political commentator on Black Entertainment Television.
-He also served as an adviser and photographer for Jesse Jackson’s presidential campaigns in the 1980s.
+He also served as an advisor and photographer for Jesse Jackson’s presidential campaigns in the 1980s.
 He died in 2011.